Course MPRI M1-33 on rewriting techniques 2022-2023

 More tools are available on:

-Related lectures: Well quasi-orders for algorithms, Gilles Dowek's lecture on proofs in theories (every two years, next in 2022-2023)
+Related courses: Well quasi-orders for algorithms, Gilles Dowek's lecture on proofs in theories